Visitors have been taking scenic boat tours of Florida waterways ever since there were visitors to Florida.

 A few miles out, on some tours you stop on Anclote Key, a pristine white-sand barrier island reachable only by boat.
 Anclote Key is a state park with an 1887 lighthouse.
 The tours give visitors a half hour to enjoy Anclote’s perfect sandy beaches — you’ll wish you could stay.
 Visiting the lighthouse is not part of the tour.

-There are several types of cruises.
+There are several types of cruises, with prices starting around $27.

 - Spongeorama Cruiselines